AinTunez/DarkScript3/MattScript.md

 A summary of their rules:

-1. Every assignment to a condition groups/variable adds another thing to check for when evaluating them.
+1. Every assignment to a condition group/variable adds another thing to check for when evaluating it.
 1. Regular condition groups/variables come in two types, AND groups and OR groups.
 Adding a condition to an AND group adds another thing that must be true.
 Adding a condition to an OR group adds an alternative way for it to be